enjidev/tailwindcss-accent/README.md

 };
 ```

+NOTES:

-> NOTE: Make sure to only include the colors you use to make the CSS output file size smaller.
+- Make sure to only include the colors you use to make the CSS output file size smaller.
+- If the `colors` option is specified, the `root` color MUST be the one that comes in the `colors` option.

 ## Available Accent Colors